 3.4 Allowable Costs.
 Costs allowable under the grant are based on the Budget and must be consistent with the Grantor’s policies.
 Allowable costs shall include costs incurred by Grantee from the first date of the Grant Period, until completion of the Project, expiration of the Grant Period, or termination of the Project, whichever is earliest, but in no event shall allowable costs exceed the amount of the grant award.

-The following direct costs are allowable for reimbursement through Grant Funds: compensation for employees with a primary residence in Spokane County: (including wages, benefits, stipends, education fee for trainees), professional service contractors located in Spokane County (unless specified otherwise in Grantor-approved Proposal), equipment at unit prices at or below $5,000, supplies, services, and Project-related travel.
+The following direct costs are allowable for reimbursement through Grant Funds: compensation for employees with a primary residence in Spokane County: (including wages, benefits, stipends, education fee for trainees), personnel and professional service contractors located in Spokane County (unless specified otherwise in Grantor-approved Proposal), facilities-related costs identified in the Grantee Proposal, equipment at unit prices at or below $5,000, supplies, services, and Client Assistance/Other.
 The direct costs of equipment at unit prices above $5,000 are not allowable unless identified in Grantee Proposal and approved by Grantor.

 Date of Effectiveness; Limited Effect.
 This Amendment will be deemed effective [INSERT] (the "Effective Date").
 Except as expressly provided in this Amendment, all terms and provisions of the Grant Agreement are and will remain in full force and effect and are hereby ratified and confirmed by the Parties.